Japan's February exports, imports grow amid trade war fears

-Japan's exports in February grew 1.8 percent compared to the same month a year ago, according to Ministry of Finance data released Monday.
+Japan's exports grew 1.8 percent in February compared to the same month a year earlier, as the surplus fell to just $32 million, according to customs data released Monday.

-Worries are growing about a possible trade war over President Donald Trump's 25 percent tariffs on steel and 10 percent on aluminum.
+Exports are expected to remain strong in coming months, boosted by a strong global economy, though worries are deepening about a possible trade war over President Donald Trump's plan to impose 25 percent tariffs on steel and 10 percent on aluminum.

 Exports grew to 6.46 trillion yen ($61 billion).
 Japan's imports in February grew 16.5 percent on year also to 6.46 trillion yen ($61 billion), when rounded off, leaving a surplus of 3.4 billion yen ($32 million), the ministry said.